baigel2/baigelbytes/content/stories/test.md

 Fatima washes her face twice and then Maryam washes it for her the third before giving Fatima’s cheeks a big squeeze and kissing her forehead.
 They both giggle together.

+ One space at beginning.
 Fatima catches herself giggling in the present.
 Looking at herself in the mirror the pain of the situation becomes almost too much to bear.
 She breaks down in tears but with the greatest strength she can muster she continues the wudu and instantly returns to that fondest of memories.

                   "Now sweetie, wash your arms up to the elbows, right first then left.
 Good, that's it.
 Just like that.
 Now the left."

+    Four Spaces at beginning.
 "Now my head just once!" says Fatima.

                   "Yes!
 Well done bubbly!
 Very good you remembered what I told you!
 Now your ears... and now the feet."